JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

-## 9. Future Work
+## 9. Future Work: Toward "Decimal Carry Dynamics"

-This study marks the beginning of our exploration into stable-tail sequences.

-A deeper question remains: Do the Leading Parts of Recurstable Numbers share an intrinsic relationship once their bases interact?
-This remains an open mystery that I hope to investigate through more data and observation.
+This work marks the beginning of our exploration into stable-tail sequences.
+A deeper question remains: Is there an intrinsic link between the leading parts once their bases interact?
+This is still an open mystery—a field I call Decimal Carry Dynamics.
+I look forward to investigating this hidden rhythm through more data and closer observation.

 ---